 Dating with an invisible illness, it’s hard to know exactly when to tell someone about something as personal as you have a chronic illness.
-When you’re on a dating app, it’s easy to not mention it because potential matches haven’t seen your entire body yet.
+When you’re on a dating app, it’s easy not to mention it because potential matches haven’t seen your entire body yet.
 They don’t know you’re coughing up a lung as you type, or you were in an accident and now confined to a wheelchair.

 One thing though, you don’t want to tell them too early.
 If only you could be sure the person you like would be understanding of your imperfections, you could be honest first and foremost.

 Dating with Chronic Illnesses and Romantic Relationships